zeroclipboard/zeroclipboard/docs/instructions.md

   hoverClass:        "zeroclipboard-is-hover",   // The class used to hover over the object
   activeClass:       "zeroclipboard-is-active",  // The class used to set object active
   allowScriptAccess: "sameDomain",               // SWF outbound scripting policy
-  useNoCache:        true                        // Include a nocache query parameter on requests for the SWF };
+  useNoCache:        true,                       // Include a nocache query parameter on requests for the SWF
+  forceHandCursor:   false                       // Forcibly set the hand cursor ("pointer") for all glued elements };
 ```
 You can override the defaults using `ZeroClipboard.setDefaults({ moviePath: "new/path" })` before you create any clients.